 Lettuce us tell you a secret; it’s time to ditch the iceberg.
 Go for fresh baby spinach instead for a nutrient-packed upgrade.
-Worried it’s a little ‘too green’ for your burger?
+Worried it’s a little "too green" for your burger?
 Spinach is mild as all get-out so it won’t overpower your meal, making it a great choice for plant-based beginners.
-Plus, it goes well with all the other toppings on this list.
+Plus, it goes well with all the other vegan burger toppings on this list.

 An apple a day...you know the rest.
 Slice your apples thin and add to your burger in place of tomatoes for a healthy way to add texture.
 Pro tip: pair with caramelized onions and you’ve got yourself one rockin’ plant-based flavor explosion.

 Jam makes everything fancy.
-And we’re currently loving fig jam!
+And we’re currently loving fig jam, especially when it comes to vegetarian burger toppings!
 Figs have a sweet almost maple-like flavor, which means you don’t need to add sugar when making jam from this fruit.
-Here’s a quick and easy refined sugar-free fig preserves recipe to whip up at home for your next veggie burger night
+Here’s a quick and easy refined sugar-free fig preserves recipe to whip up at home for your next veggie burger night.

 The ultimate secret weapon for your plant-based cookout?
 A grilled pineapple!
 This fruit can jazz up any salad, take your side dishes to the next level, or, you guessed it, make that veggie burger really sing!